mark311/docker-octave-x11-sshd/README.md

 # Octave in Docker

-Octave packed in Docker, which can be run in two mode: 1) command mode, and 2) x11 window with ssh forwarding mode.
+Octave packed in Docker, which can be run in two mode: 1) command mode, and 2) GUI mode with x11 using ssh forwarding.

 # Usage

-## Command mode
+## Command Mode
 ```
-$ docker run --rm -it mark311/octave-x11-sshd
+$ ./octave
 ```

-## X11 mode
+## GUI Mode
 ```
-$ ./octave-starter
+$ ./octave-gui
 ```